schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 This feature can be controlled via the `aws_sso_permission_sets` variable by passing a map (key-value pair) where every key corresponds to an AWS SSO Permission Set name and the value follows the structure below:

-- `assignments`: list of maps (key-value pair) of AWS Account IDs as keys and a list of AWS SSO Group names that should have access to the account using the permission set defined
+- `assignments`: list of objects, where each object represents an AWS account with its `account_id`, `account_name`, and a list of AWS SSO Group names (`sso_groups`) that should have access to the account using the defined permission set
 - `inline_policy`: valid IAM policy in JSON format (maximum length of 10240 characters)
 - `managed_policy_arns`: list of strings that contain the ARN's of the managed policies that should be attached to the permission set
 - `session_duration`: length of time in the ISO-8601 standard